 - "I'm coming from Mint and want something similar."

-- “I want a free credit score alongside my spending tracking.”
+- "I want a free credit score alongside spending tracking."

 - "I have negotiable bills (cable, internet, home security) and want help lowering them."